 If the part-time nature of the work or the absence from work was for reasons other than the foregoing, the period in question will not be ignored when calculating your average monthly earnings.

 You may also have had other employment relationships in addition to your full-time employment or service relationship over the 12-month period.
-The earned income from these employment relationships will also be taken into consideration when calculating your average monthly earnings.
-You must append payroll certificates to declare your income from other employment relationships for the same period for which your employer has reported the salary for your primary occupation.
+In addition, the earned income from these can be taken into consideration when calculating your average monthly earnings for the same period as your full-time employment’s payroll.
+If you have ignored periods in 12 months on a full-time employment or service relationship, you need to provide a separate payroll certificate of your part-time employment or service relationship.

 You can use the calculator to calculate the amount of adult education allowance you can receive.